reiver/guide-onboarding/README.md

 ☐ Has a meeting between the **new person** and **each of their team members** been scheduled for the **new person**'s first day?

 ## Check List: After They Join

+☐ If they were given a corporate e-mail account — and they _might_ not be given one, but if they are given one — was a corporate e-mail account set up for them?

+☐ If they were given a corporate e-mail account — and they _might_ not be given one, but if they are given one — were they trained how to use the corporate e-mail account?

+☐ If they were given access to the corporate Discord — and they _might_ not be given access, but if they are given access — was it given to them, can they see whatever channels they need to see, and were they able to post to a channel?

+☐ If they were given a access to the corporate Discord — and they _might_ not be given access, but if they are given access — were they trained how to use the corporate Discord?

+☐ If they were given access to the corporate GitHub — and they _might_ not be given access, but if they are given access — was it given to them, can they see whatever parts of Discord they need to see?

+☐ If they were given access to the corporate GitHub — and they _might_ not be given access, but if they are given access — were they trained how to use the corporate GitHub?